taupecat/tc-custom-taxonomy-filter/README.md

 # TC Custom Taxonomy Filter

-* Contributors: taupecat
+* Contributors: taupecat, tatumcreative, mrwweb
 * Requires at least: 3.4
-* Tested up to: 3.4.2
+* Tested up to: 3.7.1
-* Stable tag: 1.1
+* Stable tag: 1.3
 * Tags: custom-taxonomy, filter

 A WordPress plugin to filter your posts by custom taxonomies in the dashboard.